 WP 5D is preparing the list of suitable frequency ranges for JTG 4-5-6-7.
 The initial list of suitable frequency ranges was be developed at the WP 5D meeting in October 2012 and also JTG 4-5-6-7 received several proposals for frequency bands to be considered under AI 1.1 for the meeting in November 2012.
 JTG is calling for appropriate sharing and compatibility studies in these bands as well as on other bands which may be proposed as candidate bands.

-CEPT identifies that there is a need for compatibility studies between IMT-systems and aeronautical telemetry taking into account RR 5.342 with the goal to develop technical and regulatory provisions to take into account the protection of aeronautical mobile service in the 1429-1525 MHz band.

-CEPT identifies that there is a need for compatibility studies between IMT-systems in the band 1375-1400 MHz and 1427-1452 MHz and EESS (passive) in the band 1400-1427 MHz with the goal to develop technical and regulatory provisions to take into account the protection of EESS (passive).
+For the bands within the 1300 – 1518 MHz range CEPT identifies that there is a need for compatibility studies between IMT-systems and other services in the band or in adjacent band with the goal to develop appropriate technical and regulatory provisions.
+This includes:

+aeronautical mobile service in the 1429-1525 MHz band taking into account RR5.342.

+EESS (passive) and Radioastronomy in the band 1400-1427 MHz (OOB emissions only)

+Other applications in the fixed mobile radiolocation and broadcasting services

 [The 1518-1559 MHz, 1626.5-1660.5 MHz and 1668-1675 MHz bands (for short denoted the 1.5/1.6 GHz MSS bands) are of great importance to the mobile-satellite service (MSS), and in particular the bands 1525-1559 MHz and 1626.5-1660.5 MHz.
 These bands were some of the first frequency bands where the MSS was introduced, and they are now shared among many GSO MSS operators.
 The assignment of frequencies is conducted under the framework of two Memoranda of Understanding between the administrations responsible for the coordination of the networks.

 Older 1.5/1.6 GHz MSS satellites (still in use today) use global beams where the footprint of the beam would cover the entire earth surface as seen from the satellite.
 More recent satellites used regional beams to cover smaller areas, typically the size of Europe.
 The most recent GSO MSS satellites use spot beams which cover even much smaller areas, of the order of 1000 km in diameter.
 There are two main benefits from the use of smaller beams: firstly the higher satellite antenna gain improves the link budget on the forward and return links, allowing the use of smaller user terminals; secondly, the use of spot beams allows the same frequencies to be used many times on the same satellite.